 yarn start a web-browser window should have popped up greeting you with a login dialog at http://localhost:3000.

-Enter your DHIS2 server URL and the username and password of the default admin user (as shown in the example below):
+Enter your own development instance of DHIS2 as the server URL and the username and password of the default admin user (as shown in the example below):

 You will then see your newly initialized application greeting screen like this one 👇